Curve diffusion and straightening flows on parallel lines: Curvature estimates in and global analysis

 where $\gamma$ may have undergone reparametrisation by a tangential diffeomorphism.
 The flow reduces to a fourth-order quasilinear scalar PDE with Neumann boundary conditions.
 The \L{}ojasiewicz-Simon inequality has been established for similar PDE in this setting by for example Rybka-Hoffnlann \cite{Piotr99}.
 A similar argument works here.

 The other strategy which we wish to describe is due to Chill \cite{ChillJFA}, who provides three generic criteria\footnote{Chill's argument applies more generally; for full details, we invite the interested reader to consult \cite{ChillJFA}.}, which we translate here as: \begin{itemize} \item That the energy is analytic; \item That the gradient of the energy is analytic; \item That the derivative of the gradient of the energy evaluated at zero is Fredholm. \end{itemize} Of course, each of the above need to be understood in appropriate function spaces.
 Recently, Dall'Acqua-Pozzi-Spener \cite{dalllojasiewicz} have, for a constrained variation of the elastic flow, proved each of the above with clamped boundary conditions.
 In light of Lemma \ref{LMbdy}, their proof applies also here, and so this approach again yields the \L{}ojasiewicz-Simon inequality.
-We did not use the \L{}ojasiewicz-Simon inequality to obtain convergence for (E), as the above elementary linearisation argument works nicely. \end{rmk}
+We did not use the \L{}ojasiewicz-Simon inequality to obtain convergence for (FE), as the uniform flat parametrisation control used in the proof of Theorem 1.4 works nicely. \end{rmk}

+\begin{rmk}[Linearisation] Perhaps the most striaghtforward approach (apart from the one we have taken here) is to use linearisation.
+Once a candidate for the limit is identified, we can linearise the flow expressed as the evolution of a graph around that limit, and study the spectrum of the resultant linear equation.

+Specifically, decay in the curvature implies that for large times we may write the flow as a fourth-order quasilinear scalar problem for a graph function $u:(-|e|/2,|e|/2)\times[T_0,\infty)\rightarrow\R$ with Neumann boundary condition.
+(Note that here we have used a tangential diffeomorphism to change the interval $(-1,1)$ to $(-|e|/2,|e|/2)$.)

+In this setting we would apply Hale-Raugel \cite{Hale92} (see also Matano \cite{Matano78convergence} and Zelenyak \cite{68stabilisation}).
+We note that a similar application was recently made in \cite{Escudero15} for another fourth-order parabolic problem.

+In our case we would need to check that the linearisation around any equilibrium point has zero as an eigenvalue with multiplicity at most one.
+The conclusion from \cite{Hale92} is that the limit of the flow is then unique. \end{rmk}

 \begin{rmk}[Novaga-Okabe] A new approach to obtaining full convergence from subconvergence is the innovative technique of Novaga-Okabe \cite{NO}.
-They prove that with certain boundary conditions the set of equilibria are separated in in the plane in the sense of the Hausdorff metric, and then show that in a very general setting this implies full convergence.
+They prove that with certain boundary conditions the set of equilibria are separated in the plane in the sense of the Hausdorff metric, and then show that in a very general setting this implies full convergence.

-The separation condition is at the level of \emph{energy}, and so for the method to apply these continuous actions also need to be invariants on the level of energy.